Everything You Need to Know About Louisiana Car Seat Laws

 Louisiana Car Seat Laws Matter

-Protecting your child is important.
+Protecting your child from all types of car accidents whether a rear-end fender bender in at an intersction or a rollover on the highway is extremely important.
 If anyone will be transporting the child, make sure they know the laws.
 If you’re transporting a child for someone else, know that these laws apply to you.

 If you or your child have been injured in a car accident in which another driver was a fault, you may be entitled to payment for damages you incurred.